ariannargesi/StickerShop/readme.md

 <ul>
     <li> <h4>POINT </li>
 </ul>
-This project was part of my <a href="https://twitter.com/hashtag/100daysofcode?lang=en">#100DaysOfCode</a>  challenge. durring working on this poject, i learn so much about building component and user interfaceses.
+This project was part of my <a href="https://twitter.com/hashtag/100daysofcode?lang=en">#100DaysOfCode</a>  challenge. during working on this project, I learned so much about building components and user interfaces.
 <ul>
     <li> <h4>ATTENTION </li>
 </ul>
- when i started this project, i had absolutly no expirence about react. and all of my focus was on building ui components and i didnt know/care about extra re-rendering and permormance optimazation.
+ when I started this project, I had absolutely no experience about react. and all of my focus was on building UI components and I didn't know/care about extra re-rendering and performance optimization. so if you like feel free to send me a PR